tshepang/blog/content/computing/trying to understand stack memory.rst

 Python is a language that is so high level that concepts like stack and heap memory are hidden from its users.
-Not so with lower-level languages like C. Following examples are implemented in Rust, an easier-to-use low-level language:
+Not so with lower-level languages like C. Following examples are implemented in Rust, which is easier to use:

 .. sourcecode:: rust